Polishuk: Season 1

-Rubi Polishuk is an anonymous member of the Knesset from National Liberal Center Movement (Melel), who suddenly discovered that he has been appointed as Minister for Social Advancement (parody of Ministry of Welfare and Social Services), after the previous minister was accused of sexual offenses and pedophilia.
+Rubi Polishuk is a generally unknown member of the Knesset from National Liberal Center Movement (Melel), who suddenly discovered that he has been appointed as Minister for Social Advancement (parody of Ministry of Welfare and Social Services), after the previous minister was accused of sexual offenses and pedophilia.
 During his office he falls into ridiculous situations that make him both a popular and a national joke.

 He manages to get ahead at work thanks to his Head of Bureau, Solly Barzel and Media advisor Tkuma Shaharabani, and at the same time he is supervised by Chairman of Melel and Minister of Justice Hummi Shalit and his media advisor Kozo Avital.

 At the end of Season 1 Melel takes part in the elections while its leader Hummi Shalit leaves the party to join A Just Israel Party.
 Polishuk decides to run for election as Leader of the Melel Party.